Caucasian-Mohammedan Legion: History

 In October 1941, one for each of the Turkestan and Caucasian prisoners of war (the operation of the Abwehr "Tiger B") was created for the special purposes of Abwehr and controlled by the Stab Walli (in June 1941, it consisted of 21 Abwehr commandos, at least 70 Abwehr groups and many sabotage-intelligence schools) and subordinated to the two officers of the Abwehr, Major Andreas Meier Mader and Oberleutnant Theodor Oberländer.
 Oberländer was the Head of the Department of Social Sciences in Königsberg, Greifswald and Prague before the war.
 Oberländer was also the political leader of the Nachtigall Battalion.

 The legion was created on 13 January 1942 by order of General Olbricht, commander of the Replacement Army.
 For this purpose, a German training headquarters was established, headed by Major Mader.
 He was assigned the task of replenishing the 7 companies of the respective nationalities created by prisoners of war before that.
 Suitable prisoners of war were to be checked, released from captivity, and after a short trial period, dressed in German uniform.
 On the basis of the Mayer-Mader union, it was allowed to form the Caucasian-Mohammedan and Turkestan legions.
 On the 19 February, the chief of armaments and the commander of the reserve army ordered the Caucasian-Mohammedan and Turkestan legions were separated.
 On 2 August 1942, the representatives of the Caucasian peoples were consolidated into a separate North Caucasian legion.
-The Legion consisted of Abkhazians, Circassians, Balkars, Karachays, Chechens, Ingush, and the peoples of Daghestan.
-The Kurds, Talyshis and North Ossetians appeared later.

 In 1943 the headquarters of the North Caucasian Legion was created in the town of Mirgorod of Poltava region under command of Lt.
 Col. Ristov.
 In the summer of 1944, the formation of the North Caucasian and Caucasian SS regiments began on the basis of 70 and 71 police battalions.
 At the end of the war in Northern Italy, the North Caucasian combat group joined the Caucasian Unity of the SS troops.
 The commander of the Standard Army of the SS, a former officer of the White Army Kuchuk Ulagay, joined the regiment as a regiment.

 In addition to the reinforced 9 field battalions, 1 battalion of the Sonderverband "Bergmann" (Special Unit "Mountaineer") and one combat group of Waffen-SS, the natives of the North Caucasus were part of a separate Sonderkommando Schamil consisting of three groups of forces up to a platoon, three sapper, railway and road-building companies, as well as two serf regiments.
-According to the researcher Traho R. "The total number of North Caucasian volunteers since the beginning of the war against the USSR and until 1945 amounted to 28-30 thousand people".